defaultxr/scripts/README.md

 ## `set-wallpaper`

-fish
+fish, hsetroot, feh

-Set the desktop wallpaper(s).
+Set the desktop background, either to a solid color, or to a specified image.

 ## `speak`

-fish
+fish, espeak or say (when on macos) or flite

 Speak text using a text-to-speech engine.

 ## `sshot`

-fish
+fish, scrot, slop

 Take a screenshot of the whole screen, a window, or a(n interactively-selected) region. unlike scrot it doesn't cause junk to show up near the edges of the screenshot.

 ## `ssuspend`

-fish
+fish, xset

 "Screen suspend".
 Simply turns off your monitor(s).